danWithABeard/snakejs/README.md

 # Snake

-Squarespace tech assessment by Daniel Cicconi (Software Engineer - Front End) dancicconi@gmail.com

 ## Reviewer Installation instructions:

- * Create a copy of the `/snake-dan-cicconi` directory on your local environment
+ * Create a copy of the repo on your local environment
  * Ensure that the `index.html`, `/js/snake.min.js`, and `/css/snake.css` files and directories are included
  * Open `index.html` in your favorite browser
  * Enjoy!